 - Pledge to spread more happiness in the world.

-- Celebrate by taking part in a happiness event.
+- Celebrate by taking part in a happy event.

 - Share your happiness with the world by using hashtags such as #tenbillionhappy and #makeithappy on social media.